-The UT Unmanned Aerial Vehicle team will compete again this year in the AUVSI Student Unmanned Aerial Systems competition, after taking 15th of 39 teams despite using their secondary video system this past summer.
-The air vehicle the UAV Team develops will have student designed and built composite wings, real-time video surveillance, automatic image processing, and autonomous takeoff, flight, and landing capabilities.
-The team will need to purchase a backup fuselage and components, as well as cover travel costs to the competition in Maryland.
+The UT Unmanned Aerial Vehicle team will compete again in the AUVSI Student Unmanned Aerial Systems competition in June 2017, after taking 15th of 43 teams.
+The UAV team is developing a new plane this year with more fuselage space, upgraded electronics, and payload delivery capabilities.
+All of the previous year’s functionality will be repeated, including real-time video surveillance, image recognition, autonomous takeoff, flight, landing, and automated obstacle avoidance.
+The team will need to purchase many new components for the plane, as well as cover their travel costs to the AUVSI SUAS competition in June of 2017.
+Estimated Cost: $9,000